David Huish: Career

+In 1944, Huish (pronounced "hush") was born in North Berwick, Scotland.

-Huish turned professional in 1959, with his first job being as an assistant at Gullane.
-He took up his first head professional position at Hamilton Golf Club in 1965, soon after winning the Scottish Assistants' Championship at Longniddry.
+In 1959, Huish turned professional with his first job being as an assistant at Gullane, Scotland.
+In 1965, he took up his first head professional position at Hamilton Golf Club, soon after winning the Scottish Assistants' Championship at Longniddry.
 Two years later he returned to his home town to take up the same role at North Berwick Golf Club, where he remained until his retirement in 2009.
 He was succeeded by his son, Martyn.

 Huish qualified for the 1968 Open Championship at Carnoustie and finished tied for 31st place.
 He also qualified in 1969 at Royal Lytham where he made the second-round cut but missed the second cut after three rounds.
 In 1970 he lost in a playoff for the Scottish Professional Championship at Montrose.
 Huish was tied with Ronnie Shade and David Webster after the 72 holes.
 In the 18-hole playoff the following day Shade and Webster scored 70 with Huish scoring 73.
 Shade won at the next hole in a sudden-death playoff with Webster.
 In 1971 Huish was a runner-up in the Agfa-Gevaert Tournament at Stoke Poges, an event on the British PGA Circuit.
 He finished two strokes behind Peter Oosterhuis and tied with Brian Barnes.
 The following month he won the Scottish Uniroyal Tournament at East Kilbride, four strokes ahead of John Garner.

 As a club professional, Huish never followed a full-time tournament career.
-Although he was regarded as a competent tournament player, it was not until The Open Championship in 1975 that he came to the attention of a wider audience.
-After qualifying for the championship in a seven-man play-off, he shot rounds of 67 and 69 at Carnoustie to lead by two strokes over Tom Watson, Peter Oosterhuis and Bernard Gallacher at the halfway mark.
+Although he was regarded as a competent tournament player, it was not until the 1975 Open Championship that he came to the attention of a wider audience.
+After qualifying for the championship in a seven-man play-off, he shot rounds of 67 and 69 at Carnoustie to lead by two strokes over Tom Watson, Peter Oosterhuis, and Bernard Gallacher at the halfway mark.
 However, he fell away over the weekend and ultimately finished 13 shots off the pace, in a tie for 32nd place.
 His best finish in the Open came the following year at Birkdale, when he tied for 21st place.

 While Huish never won a top flight tour event, he did win many other tournaments.
 After turning 50, he joined the European Seniors Tour, where he enjoyed some success, claiming five victories, four of them in play-offs, with the last coming in 2001 when he won, again in a play-off, at the Bad Ragaz PGA Seniors Open in Switzerland.

 Huish later become a very significant and respected figure on the inside of professional golf, serving as the PGA Captain, a PGA Board Member and Ryder Cup Committee Member, a position he held longer than anyone else.
 In recognition of his achievements in the game, Huish received the Special Award at the Seniors Tour annual awards dinner in 2004 for services to golf.